egu0/my-groq-chat-app/README.md

     messages=[
         {
             "role": "user",
-            "content": "How many r's are in the word strawberry?"
+            "content": "How many Rs are in the word strawberry?"
         }
     ],
     temperature=0.6,